 RHETORIC IS ALL AROUND

-Having a somewhat odd sense of humor, I like hearing really good rhetoric.
+Having an odd sense of humor, I like hearing really good rhetoric.

 I mean rhetoric in its best-known form, because the word is one of many in the English language that has multiple, opposing meanings.